 - The Advanced plan starts at $299 / month.
 If you decide to use Shopify’s payment services, then credit card fees for online sales are 2.4 percent plus 30 cents per transaction; credit card fees for in-person sales are 2.4 percent per transaction.
 If you don’t use Shopify’s payment services, you are charged 0.5 percent per transaction.

 Big Cartel is geared specifically toward creatives and even has a limited but usable free plan.
 It doesn’t offer a central marketplace like Etsy does, but it does provide services to help crafters develop an online store on their own site.
-Note that it doesn’t include arrangements for credit card or other payments; that you will have to arrange yourself via Stripe, PayPal or Venmo (and remember they will have separate fees for retail sales).
-But Big Cartel doesn’t ask charge extra fees to charge through their service.
+Note that it doesn’t include arrangements for credit card or other payments; that you will have to arrange yourself via Stripe, PayPal or Venmo (and remember, they will have separate fees for retail sales).
+But Big Cartel doesn’t add extra fees to charge through their service.

 - The free Gold plan gives you a market for up to five products with a single photo per product, the ability to sell online and in person, a custom domain, tax calculation, the ability to run discounts and track shipments, and other features.